Vehmloewff/svelte_esm_bundler/readme.md

   to camelCase before calling a function.

 Options:
-  --deploy         Tasks that support a deployment stage should deploy --reload         Tasks that supports should reload any locally cached remote
+  --deploy         Tasks that support a deployment stage should deploy.
+Sets $DEPLOY to "1" --reload         Tasks that supports should reload any locally cached remote dependencies.
-                   dependencies
+                   Sets $RELOAD_DEPS to "1"
   --production     Notify the tasks that they are running in a production
-                   environment.
+                   environment
   --staging        Notify the tasks that they are running in a staging
-                   environment.
+                   environment
-  --verbose        Display a verbose amount of logs --quiet          Log as little as possible
+  --verbose        Display a verbose amount of logs.
+Sets $LOG_LEVEL to "verbose" --quiet          Log as little as possible.
+Sets $LOG_LEVEL to "quiet"

 Arguments:
   Because all the CLI inputs so far have been in the form of traditional CLI